 Fontaine & de Havilland

 When Olivia climbed the Tinseltown ladder first, Joan was hot on her heels.
 Well wheels actually, as Joan drove Olivia to and from Warner Bros for a time.
-1942 saw them both Oscar-nominated, Joan for Alfred Hitchcock’s Suspicion and Olivia for Hold Back The Dawn.
-Big sister triumphed and there was some attention when she appeared to blank Olivia.
-De Havilland bagged her own little gold man 5 years later through her work on To Each His Own.
-Tragically the rancor never subsided, though it’s said they loved each other regardless.
+The year 1942 saw them both Oscar-nominated, Joan for Alfred Hitchcock’s Suspicion and Olivia for Hold Back The Dawn.
+Big sister triumphed, but De Havilland bagged her own little gold man five years later through her work on To Each His Own.
+Tragically, the rancor never subsided, though it’s said they loved each other regardless.

 Brando & Sinatra

-Frank Sinatra intervened on behalf of pals Dean Martin and Jerry Lewis during their high profile feud.
+Frank Sinatra intervened on behalf of pals Dean Martin and Jerry Lewis during their high-profile feud.
 Turns out Ol’ Blue Eyes had issues of his own… with none other than Marlon Brando.
-It had its roots in the production of classic Brando title On The Waterfront (1954).
+It had its roots in the production of the classic Brando title On The Waterfront (1954).